miguelmyers8/Testing-my-own-dataset-ML/README.md

 script is main.ipyndb<br />

-This repo combines codes the Linear Regression problem in this video.
+This repo codes the Linear Regression problem in this video.
 The math example:
 [How to calculate linear regression using least square method](https://www.youtube.com/watch?v=JvS2triCgOY&t=343s "How to calculate linear regression using least square method")